 There may be all manner of fancy gesture and motion controllers like the Razer Hydra for VR gaming – but for basic pause, play and skip controls, your webcam with more than suffice.
 Flutter (now owned by Google) interfaces with a number of popular media apps like VLC and iTunes and is a free download for Mac or Windows.
 Since there’s only a few controls, gesture recognition is quick and accurate.

-CamSpace (Windows only) uses physical objects like a cardboard steering wheel to emulate game controls, but you’ll need to make sure they’re not skintone coloured or the same your clothing.
+CamSpace (no longer available) uses physical objects like a cardboard steering wheel to emulate game controls, but you’ll need to make sure they’re not skintone coloured or the same your clothing.
 Works best with racing games and those with limited controls.

 Make Stop Motion Movies